-The impact on the Group of the resolution measures generally applied in Portugal cannot be anticipated
+The impact on the Group of the recent resolution measures in Portugal cannot be anticipated

-Under its responsibility as the supervisory and resolution authority of the Portuguese financial sector, Banco de Portugal, on 3 August 2014, decided to apply a resolution measure to Banco Espírito Santo, S.A. ("BES"), under then number 5 of article 145-G of the RGICSF, which consisted of the transfer of most of its assets to a transition bank, named Novo Banco, S.A. ("Novo Banco"), created especially for the purpose.
+Under its responsibility as the supervisory and resolution authority of the Portuguese financial sector, Banco de Portugal, on 3 August 2014, decided to apply a resolution measure to Banco Espírito Santo, S.A. ("BES"), under number 5 of article 145-G of the RGICSF, which consisted of the transfer of most of its assets to a transition bank, named Novo Banco, S.A. ("Novo Banco"), created especially for the purpose.

-The Resolution Fund provided $\epsilon$ 4,900 million for the payment of the share capital of Novo Banco, of which $\epsilon$ 377 million corresponded to its own financial resources.
-A loan of $\epsilon$ 700 million was also granted by a banking syndicate to the Resolution Fund, with the participation of each credit institution having weighted according to various factors, including its size.
-The remaining amount ( $\epsilon$ 3,823 million) came from a repayable loan granted by the Portuguese State.
+The Resolution Fund provided $\notin 4,900$ million for the payment of the share capital of Novo Banco, of which $\notin 377$ million corresponded to its own financial resources.
+A loan of $\notin 700$ million was also granted by a banking syndicate to the Resolution Fund, with the participation of each credit institution having weighted according to various factors, including its size.
+The remaining amount ($\notin 3,823$ million) came from a repayable loan granted by the Portuguese State.

-In December 2015, the national authorities decided to sell the majority of the assets and liabilities associated with the activity of Banif - Banco Internacional do Funchal, S.A. ("Banif") to Banco Santander Totta, S.A. ("Santander Totta"), for $\in$ 150 million, also in the context of the application of a resolution measure.
-This operation involved an estimated public support of $\notin$ 2,255 million, aimed at covering future contingencies, with $\notin$ 489 million financed by the Resolution Fund and $\notin$ 1,766 million directly by the Portuguese State.
-In the context of this resolution measure, the assets of Banif which were identified as problematic were transferred to an asset management vehicle, created for the purpose - Oitante, S.A., with the Resolution Fund being the sole holder of its share capital, through the issue of bonds representing the debt of this vehicle, of the value of $\notin$ 746 million, backed by the Resolution Fund and counter-backed by the Portuguese State.
+In December 2015, the national authorities decided to sell the majority of the assets and liabilities associated with the activity of Banif - Banco Internacional do Funchal, S.A. ("Banif") to Banco Santander Totta, S.A. ("Santander Totta"), for €150 million, also in the context of the application of a resolution measure.
+This operation involved an estimated public support of €2,255 million, aimed at covering future contingencies, with €489 million financed by the Resolution Fund and €1,766 million directly by the Portuguese State.
+In the context of this resolution measure, the assets of Banif which were identified as problematic were transferred to an asset management vehicle, created for the purpose - Oitante, S.A., with the Resolution Fund being the sole holder of its share capital, through the issue of bonds representing the debt of this vehicle, of the value of €746 million, backed by the Resolution Fund and counter-backed by the Portuguese State.